carlescliment/moco/README.md

 MoCo can run in many different environments.
 The most used environments are 'test', 'dev' and 'prod', although you could create an environment with the name you wish.
 Environments allow you to provide different configurations and behavours.
 It is very useful for testing, but also when you share the same codebase among different clients.

-Let's satisfy what the test is asking for by writting an empty file `src/Configuration/config_test.yml`.
+Let's satisfy what the test is asking for by writing an empty file `src/Configuration/config_test.yml`.
 Run the test again:

     E